+Total Credit Hours: 17

 World Languages Education - French C.U.S.

 Admission Requirements

 1. Current undergraduates in World Languages Education with another language concentration may add this C.U.S. to add a second language certification.

 2. Certified World Language Teachers (already holding a B.A. from a regionally accredited institution) seeking a second language certification must submit an application to the program director detailing their interest in the certificate and including a résumé showing employment and volunteer experiences.